webfraggle/modellbahn-displays-traincontroller/README.md

 Use the "gleis" parameter with "A" or "B".

     mbd-tc.exe --gleis B --setTime "12:30"

+## How to prevent the popup of a command line window
+Use the mbd-tc-hidden.exe file instead of mbd-tc.exe

 ## How to debug in TrainController
 Use debug.bat.
 Change path to your folder and use the debug.bat instead of the mbd-tc.exe.